 Having a car emergency kit is something that you should do even if you don’t have a lot of money.
 It’s one of the most important things that you can have in your car, especially if you have a family.
-You also need to take into consideration the ages of the people that ride in your vehicle most often.

 If you were stranded in the middle of nowhere, think of what items you could possibly need in your car emergency kit.
 If your car breaks down, you may need something to pass the time so something as simple as a deck of cards can really help out in a stressful situation while you are waiting for help during a car breakdown.